The secret to being happy at work

 Step 3: Being successful will make me happy.

 I hate to break this to you, being successful will not make you happy.
-It will allow you to buy a lot of stuff, and let’s face it no one is ever sad riding a Jetski!
-You might even feel good about your success, but if you're not happy before all of that, there is a really good chance you won't be happy after to gain success.
+It will allow you to buy a lot of stuff, and let’s face it no one is ever sad riding a jetski!
+You might even feel good about your success, but if you're not happy before all of that, there's a really good chance you won't be happy after you gain success.

-Have you ever met someone working a dead-end job, a just-not-going-anywhere type of job, but they are completely joyous?
+Have you ever met someone working a dead-end job, a just-not-going-anywhere type of job, but they're completely joyous?

 I have.
 I envy those people.
-They do not define their happiness in life by the level of success they've obtained in their career.
-Their happiness is defined by a number of other things: are their basic needs met, do they enjoy the people they surround themselves with, do they have a positive outlook on life, etc. These individuals do not allow the external world to impact their happiness.
+They don't define their happiness in life by the level of success they've obtained in their career.
+Their happiness is defined by a number of other things: Are their basic needs met?
+Do they enjoy the people they surround themselves with?
+Do they have a positive outlook on life?
+These individuals don't allow the external world to impact their happiness.
 Their happiness is derived from within.

-In HR, I've been forced to learn this because I've had people try and sell me on that Engagement = Happiness, which is also a lie.
-I've had incredibly engaged workers who are very unhappy people and very happy people who were not engaged.
-I've found over time; I can do almost nothing to "make" someone be happier.
+In HR, I've been forced to learn this because I've had people try to sell me on the idea that engagement = happiness, which is also a lie.
+I've had incredibly engaged workers who are very unhappy people and very happy people who weren't engaged.
+I've found over time that I can do almost nothing to "make" someone be happier.
 I'm an external factor to their life.
 Don't get me wrong, as a leader I can give praise and recognition, I can give merit and bonuses, etc. While that might have a short-term impact to one's happiness, it's not truly lasting happiness that comes from within.